Updated: 28 September, 2023

 The premier is now considering the committee’s report, meaning that Victoria is just a step away from banning duck hunting.

-If you are a Victoria resident, now’s the time to send a polite e-mail to Premier of Victoria Daniel Andrews, encouraging him to accept the committee’s recommendations and legislate an end to duck hunting in Victoria.
+If you are a Victoria resident, now’s the time to send a polite e-mail to Premier of Victoria Jacinta Allan, encouraging him to accept the committee’s recommendations and legislate an end to duck hunting in Victoria.

 Send Your E-mail